featured image

 The human eye is a natural dipole.
 The cornea carries a positive charge while the retina is negatively charged, creating a resting potential of roughly 10 to 30 millivolts.
 When a patient is sleeping, translating the rotation of this dipole into a clean, actionable digital signal is notoriously difficult.
 The raw voltage potential reaching the skin is attenuated to the microvolt range and completely drowned out by surrounding electromagnetic interference (EMI) and electromyographic (EMG) muscle noise.

-To bridge the gap from our high-level stroke detection architecture to concrete implementation, we are going to build a two-stage Analog Front-End (AFE) circuit and pair it with a digital filtering pipeline.
-We will engineer a system that captures the vertical voltage potential difference between electrodes placed above and below the eye, amplifies it by a factor of 1000, and aggressively filters out noise.
-By the end of this tutorial, you will have a production-grade parser for processing raw, noisy biopotentials into smooth vertical eye-tracking data without relying on black-box external ICs.
+To bridge the gap from our high-level stroke detection architecture to concrete implementation, we’re going to build a two-stage Analog Front-End (AFE) circuit and pair it with a digital filtering pipeline.
+The goal: capture the vertical voltage potential difference between electrodes placed above and below the eye, amplify it by a factor of 1000, and aggressively filter out noise.
+By the end, you’ll have a production-grade path for processing raw, noisy biopotentials into smooth vertical eye-tracking data without relying on any black-box external ICs.

-• Instrumentation Amplifier (INA): E.g., AD620, INA114, or INA128.
-A standard Op-Amp is insufficient for the first stage due to poor common-mode rejection.
+• An Instrumentation Amplifier (INA) — the AD620, INA114, or INA128 all work.
+A standard op-amp is insufficient for the first stage because of poor common-mode rejection.

-• Operational Amplifiers: E.g., TL072 or LM324 for the secondary active filter and gain stages.
+• General-purpose op-amps (TL072 or LM324) for the secondary active filter and gain stage.

-• Power Supply: A split dual power supply yielding +9V and -9V to power the operational amplifiers (allowing the AC biopotential signal to swing above and below ground).
+• A split dual power supply yielding +9V and -9V to power the op-amps.
+This allows the AC biopotential signal to swing above and below ground.

-• Microcontroller (MCU): Any standard MCU with at least a 10-bit Analog-to-Digital Converter (ADC) capable of timer-based interrupts (e.g., ATmega328P or an STM32).
+• Any MCU with at least a 10-bit ADC and timer-based interrupt capability — an ATmega328P or STM32 both work.

-• Electrodes: Standard Ag/AgCl (Silver/Silver Chloride) gel electrodes for low-impedance skin contact.
+• Standard Ag/AgCl gel electrodes for low-impedance skin contact.

-Think of detecting an EOG signal like trying to record a whisper in a room where a heavy metal concert is playing.
+Detecting an EOG signal is like trying to record a whisper in a room where a heavy metal concert is playing.
 The 60Hz mains hum from the wall outlets is the concert; the tiny shift in eye position is the whisper.
-Our architecture acts as a highly directional microphone followed by a soundproof isolation booth.
+The circuit acts as a highly directional microphone followed by a soundproof isolation booth.

-The first stage (the INA) acts as the directional microphone, ignoring the loud “common” noise hitting both electrodes simultaneously and only amplifying the “difference” (the whisper).
-The second stage (the Low-Pass Filter) is the soundproof booth, physically cutting off high-frequency acoustic chatter before it ever reaches the digital brain.
+The first stage (the INA) acts as the directional microphone, ignoring the loud common noise hitting both electrodes simultaneously and only amplifying the differential signal between them.
+The second stage (the low-pass filter) cuts off high-frequency noise before it ever reaches the digital brain.

 graph LR